 Prednisolone Syrup - Clinical Pharmacology

-Naturally occurring glucocorticoids (hydrocortisone and cortisone), which also have salt-retaining properties, are used as replacement therapy in adrenocortical deficiency states.
-Their synthetic analogs such as prednisolone are primarily used for their potent anti-inflammatory effects in disorders of many organ systems.
+Naturally occurring glucocorticoids (hydrocortisone), which also have salt-retaining properties, are used as replacement therapy in adrenocortical deficiency states.
+Their synthetic analogs are primarily used for their potent anti-inflammatory effects in disorders of many organ systems.

 Indications and Usage for Prednisolone Syrup

 Prednisolone Sodium Phosphate Oral Solution is indicated in the following conditions: